 Participants attend Tri-County for their first-year beginning with the fall semester.
 Students are required to earn a minimum of 30 transferrable credits and a 2.50 grade point average (GPA) during their first-year at Tri-County.
 Credits and GPA must be earned at Tri-County and after high school graduation.
 All transferrable courses must have an earned grade of "C" or better to count towards Bridge requirements for Clemson admissions.
 Students meeting Bridge requirements will be admitted to Clemson for the subsequent fall semester without being required to resubmit a Clemson admission application.
 Students who do not meet these requirements are encouraged to apply for admission to Clemson at a later date.

 While grades earned at Tri-County will not subsequently be included in a student's Clemson grade point ratio (GPR), the grades and credits a student earns during the Bridge year will count toward determining the student's eligibility for the South Carolina LIFE scholarship.

 Community Living and the Residential Life Requirement

 Community living is one of the most important experiences for a first-year college student.
-Bridge to Clemson students live in the Lightsey Bridge and Calhoun Courts communities on the main campus of Clemson University with Clemson Home.
+Bridge to Clemson students live in the Lightsey Bridge, Calhoun Courts, and Thornhill Village communities on the main campus of Clemson University with Clemson Home.
 Upper-class resident assistants (RAs) coordinate social and academic programs and they are available to assist students throughout the year.
 Daily weekday transit service is provided to the Tri-County Pendleton campus when Tri-County classes are in session.